prakaa/phd_thesis/source/14_information.md

-# The scheduling role of future pricing information in electricity markets with rising deployments of renewables and energy storage: an Australian National Electricity Market case study {#sec:info}
+# The scheduling role of future pricing information in electricity markets with rising deployments of renewables and energy storage: a National Electricity Market case study {#sec:info}

 ## Link to thesis